-Can I run other races while on the road to my first half marathon?
+Can I run other races while training for first half marathon?

 First of all, How long is your half marathon training plan?
 10-weeks being very aggressive for new runners and 15-weeks being very conservative.
 As long as your training plan gives you the opportunity to run at least three long runs at and over the distance of 10 miles you should be fine.